ImrenR/Storage_Managment_Project/README.md

-# Storage Management Project (Console Application- JAVA)
+# Storage Management Project (Console Application)

 ## 📦 Project Overview
 Storage Management Project is a **Java console-based application** designed to manage products in a warehouse system.